eProsima/fastdds-visualizer-plugin/docs/rst/formalia/titlepage.rst

   :alt: eProsima
   :target: http://www.eprosima.com/

-|ddsvisualizer| is a graphical desktop application providing real-time 2D charts to visualize
-topic-related data traffic information from *eProsima Fast DDS* entities.
+*eProsima Fast DDS Visualizer Plugin* is a plugin for the *PlotJuggler* application.
+PlotJuggler is a graphical desktop application providing visualizations features of data series, time series, X-Y plots, as well as data management features as data import and export, custom and built-in data manipulation functions, data series merges, etc.
+As well, this software support many different layouts, with dynamic and user-friendly customization.

+*Fast DDS Visualizer Plugin* allows users to visualize topic-related data from a DDS network.
+The user can select several topics from the discovered topics running in the DDS network.
-This application provides visualizations of time series and X-Y plots with topic-related DDS data, showing the user a quick and rich representation of the detailed data content that is being exchanged in the network.
+These topics will be divided by values using data type introspection, and each value could be visualized and managed separately, showing the user a quick and rich representation of the detailed data content that is being exchanged in the network.

+*eProsima Fast DDS Visualizer Plugin* supports the following features:

+#. *Data type introspection*: by using *Fast DDS Dynamic Types*,
+    the plugin allows to discover the data type of the topic, and to visualize the data content using the corresponding data type.

+#. *DDS Configuration*: Different DDS configurations are allowed as choosing the *Domain Id* and selecting
+    the *DDS Topics* to be visualized.

+#. *All PlotJuggler features*: This plugin makes it possible to use the huge amount of features that PlotJuggler
+    offers to visualize and manage data from a DDS network.

 .. raw:: html